Home Assistant and ZWaveJS UI

 Like ZwaveJS UI, this runs similarly, if not almost exactly the same, but for zigbee devices to keep them modular in the setup, and not fully dependent on home assistant to manage the devices.

-• You can access zigbee2mqtt with a script:
+and not accessible from the root docker compose. - You can access zigbee2mqtt with a script:

 ./scripts/hassio.sh